DesiQuintans/vertextual/README.md

     Daydream > Sketch
     Daydream > Prototype

-Circular networks can be made by looping back to an already-existing node.
-Bi-directional edges and even self-loops can be made too.

-    # A bi-directional loop
-    Polish > Refine
-    > Polish

-    # A self-loop
-    Daydream > Daydream

 You can name connections in any order.
-Duplicate connections will be automatically removed.
+Duplicate connections and self-loops will be automatically removed.

 ---